-The most recently adopted state water plan is the 2012 State Water Plan.
-In the 2012 State Water Plan, water needs were identified for eight Water User Groups (WUGs) in Bell County.
-Water needs are identified when the projected water demand of a WUG exceeds the projected water supplies of the WUG, Appendix C. Positive values given in the tables indicate a water surplus and negative values (expressed as values with a "-" symbol) indicate a water need.
+The most recently adopted state water plan is the 2017 State Water Plan.
+In the 2017 State Water Plan, water needs were identified for sixteen Water User Groups (WUGs) in Bell County.
+Water needs are identified when the projected water demand of a WUG exceeds the projected water supplies of the WUG, Appendix C. Positive values given in the tables indicate a water surplus and negative values (expressed as values with a " - " symbol) indicate a water need.

-In the 2012 State Water Plan thirteen water management strategies (WMSs) were recommended for the eleven Bell County WUGs with identified water needs.
-Two of the WMSs involved conservation of existing water supplies.
-Each of the remaining eight recommended WMSs involve the redistribution and/or increase of surface water supplies of the respective WUGs.
-The City of Temple has been identified as a WUG with the need for an increase in surface water treatment capacity in the Regional Water Planning process.
-There is one conjunctive use strategy for Chisholm Trail SUD to increase groundwater with surface water based on the WMS, yet Chisholm Trail SUD has no groundwater wells in Bell County with no delivery of public water supply to the 65,000 acres of their respective CCN that lies in Bell County.
-This strategy is recommended in the 2012 State Water plan but does not supply or enhance the WUGs in Bell County who serve in other counties with conjunctive use of groundwater and surface water from Bell County.
-The desired future conditions and amounts of groundwater available for annual use in modeled available groundwater values for the Edwards (BFZ) and Trinity Aquifers in the District will not prevent the implementation of any recommended WMS or restrict the amount of groundwater considered available in the 2012 State Water Plan.
+In the 2017 State Water Plan twenty water management strategies (WMSs) were recommended for the sixteen Bell County WUGs with identified water needs.
+Seven of the WMSs involved conservation of existing water supplies.
+Four have recommended WMSs involve the redistribution and/or increase of surface water supplies of the respective WUGs.
+There is the conjunctive use strategy for Chisholm Trail SUD, to increase groundwater with surface water based on the WMS, yet Chisholm Trail SUD has no groundwater wells in Bell County with no delivery of public water supply to the 65,000 acres of their respective CCN that lies in Bell County.
+This strategy is recommended in the 2012 and is stated as the WTP expansion in the 2017State Water plan may enhance the WUGs in Bell County who serve in other counties with conjunctive use of groundwater and surface water from Bell County.
+The desired future conditions and amounts of groundwater available for annual use in modeled available groundwater values for the Edwards (BFZ) and Trinity Aquifers in the District will not prevent the implementation of any recommended WMS or restrict the amount of groundwater considered available in the 2017 State Water Plan.

-Source Appendix C: TWDB 2012 State Water Plan Datasets for Bell County (page 8)
+Source Appendix C: TWDB 2017 State Water Plan Datasets for Bell County